Get Ready For Your Language Test

 Canadian English Language Proficiency Index Program (CELPIP)

-You can book your CELPIP-LS test online via this link
+You can book your CELPIP-LS test online via this link.

 Parlez-vous francais?
 TEF